 “Creeping with awe to the verge, I peered down into a large rent which had been made from bank to bank of the broad Zambezi, and saw that a stream of a thousand yards broad leaped down a hundred feet [30 m] and then became suddenly compressed into a space of fifteen to twenty yards.” – Dr. David Livingstone

 Because of the extreme mist/vertical rain from the falls, it was difficult to see much of them.
 The deep gorges were almost completely obscured by the white, smoky mist (we had brief moments when the wind would carry the mist in the opposite direction to take a few photos).
 As the water vapor rose into the sky, it would even obscure the sun for periods of time.

 We found ourselves using our imagination to recreate what it must have been like for Dr. David Livingstone visiting the falls in 1855.
 Due to the high waters during our visit, it was impossible to reach Livingstone Island.

 To fully appreciate Victoria Falls from the Zambia side, you have to cross the Knife-Edge Bridge.
 The bridge connects the main shore with a rocky ridge forming the first and second gorges of the zig-zag canyon below.

 Now, this might be a good time for me to mention that I’m scared of heights.
 Thankfully, I was able to make it across the bridge with very little difficulty (mostly because there is so much mist you can’t really see anything).

 “The islands above the falls are covered with foliage as beautiful as can be seen anywhere.
 Viewed from the mass of rock which overhangs the fall, the scenery was the loveliest I had seen.” – Dr. David Livingstone

-Visiting tip: Victoria Falls is frequently included on African tour itineraries, such as Rock My Adventure Tours.
+Visiting tip: The falls is frequently included on many African tour itineraries, such as Rock My Adventure Tours.